-Program Description: Living Poetry at the Library with poets Mahogany L. Browne & Jive Poetic is an evening of poetry, prose, and performance.
-This annual literary event celebrates and introduces diverse literary artists to community members presenting different literary traditions to the community as an opportunity for cultural exchange and growth.
+Program Description: Living Poetry at the Library with poets Mahogany L. Browne and Jive Poetic is an evening of poetry, prose, and performance.
 A discussion and reception follows the reading, allowing audience members to share their reactions, and to interact with the poets and each other.

 Date/Time: Friday, February 21, 6-7:30pm

 Living Poetry at the Library is an annual literary event that celebrates and introduces diverse literary artists to community members presenting different literary traditions to the community as an opportunity for cultural exchange and growth.
 This year’s program is part of the library’s inaugural Curator In Residence program with Mahogany L. Browne, in celebration of the library’s 60th Anniversary.

 Mahogany L. Browne is a writer, organizer, and educator.
 Interim Executive Director of Urban Word NYC and Poetry Coordinator at St. Francis College.
 Browne has received fellowships from Agnes Gund, Air Serenbe, Cave Canem, Poets House, Mellon Research, and Rauschenberg.
 She is the author of Woke: A Young Poets Call to Justice, Woke Baby, Black Girl Magic, Kissing Caskets, and Dear Twitter.
 She is also the founder of Woke Baby Book Fair (a nationwide diversity literature campaign) and as an Arts for Justice grantee, is completing her first book of essays on mass incarceration investigating its impact on women and children.
 She resides in Brooklyn, NY.